pranshupatel/ColourBlock/README.md

 This section provides a high-level overview of the code documentation for Colour Block.

-The game uses the Model-View-Controller design pattern. game.py creates a new instance of the Player class, which in turn creates and instance of Grid and Visuals classes.
+Colour Block uses the Model-View-Controller design pattern.
+The file game.py creates a new instance of the Player class, which in turn creates and instance of Grid and Visuals classes.
 These classes work together to form the core of the gameplay.

-Grid serves as the backend of the game.
-It is a pixel array that is 24 tall and 10 wide.
-Blocks are rendered and cleared from the grid based on their colour.
+The Grid class serves as the back-end of the game.
+It is an array of enlarged pixels that is 24 units tall and 10 units wide.
+The Visuals class renders Blocks and clears them from the grid based on their colour and filled statuses.

-Visuals is the front end.
-It takes in the grid and renders it to the screen.
-It also allow handles pausing and allowing the player to restart the game if they lose.
+The Visuals class is the front-end of the game.
+It takes in the grid from the Grid class and renders it to the screen.
+It also handles the pause function and allows the player to restart the game if they lose.

 Further details about these classes can be found in the [Major Classes](#major-methods) section.